 Build Verification/Smoke Tests

 The connotation ‘smoke test’ denotes that once you plug in a new board and turn on the power and see smoke coming from the board, you should turn off the power.
-Smoke tests (a.k.a. build verification tests) broadly cover product features in a limited time- typically over lunch or overnight.
-If key features don’t work or if key bugs haven’t yet been fixed, your team won’t waste further time installing or testing the build.
+Smoke tests (a.k.a. build verification tests) extensively cover all the product features within a limited period- typically over lunch or overnight.
+If the key features don’t function effectively or if the key bugs haven’t still been removed, your team won’t waste any more time testing or installing or testing the build.

 Automated unit tests